Richard III experts discuss how the project illustrates university research is changing for the better

 Experts on Richard III have provided a series of insightful opinion pieces about the last Plantagenet king where they discuss their research, contemplate how University research is changing and address concerns that the remains may not be those of Richard III.

 In a piece for The Conversation Dr Turi King examines actor Benedict Cumberbatch's relationship to Richard III and argues that we are all related to Richard III in some way - it just depends on the degree.
-This article can be read here.
+Dr King's article can be read on The Conversation website.